Air Pollution Registration for Chrome Plating Facility in Bolton

 Key Issues

-- Should this chrome plating facility be allowed to register under industry-specific air pollution standards?
+- Should this chrome plating facility be registered under provincial air pollution standards?

-- Are the technical standards adequate to protect local air quality from hexavalent chromium emissions?
+- Are the Metal Finishers Industry Standard requirements adequate to protect local air quality?

 How to Participate

-- Review the Metal Finishers Industry Standard to understand the requirements this facility would follow.
+- Review the Metal Finishers Industry Standard to understand the technical requirements this facility must meet.